 Not only can chronic back pain shrink the brain, other scientists now believe degenerative disorders of the central nerve system may be responsible for fibromyalgia, chronic fatigue, post-traumatic stress disorder, irritable bowel syndrome, and depression, as well as the similarity of many CNS abnormalities.

-Not only can chronic back pain lead to brain degeneration and pre-mature aging, new links to other chronic ailments are now emerging.
 More researchers found similar degeneration of the brains in women with fibromyalgia, which has traditionally been classified as either a musculoskeletal disease or a psychological disorder.
-But accumulating evidence now suggests that fibromyalgia may be associated with CNS dysfunction.

 The longer the individuals had had fibromyalgia, the greater the gray matter loss, with each year of fibromyalgia being equivalent to 9.5 times the loss in normal aging.
 In addition, fibromyalgia patients demonstrated significantly less gray matter density than healthy controls in several brain regions…The neuro-anatomical changes that we see in fibromyalgia patients contribute additional evidence of CNS involvement in fibromyalgia.